belezebu/tiny-ledger/README.md

 2. **Data Persistence**: Data is stored in-memory and will be lost when the application restarts.
 This is intentional for simplicity as per the requirements.

-3. **Concurrency**: The application uses synchronized methods to handle concurrent access, but for production use, a proper database with transactions would be recommended.
+3. **Concurrency**: The application uses synchronized methods to handle concurrent access, but for production use, a proper database with transactions would be required.

 4. **Validation**:
    - Amounts must be positive (greater than 0)